plan-net/core4/CONTRIBUTE.md

-First off, thank you for considering contributing to core4.
+First off, thank you for considering to contribute to core4.

-There are many ways to contribute, including submitting bug reports, improving documentation, submitting feature requests, reviewing new submissions, or contributing code that can be incorporated into the project.
+There are many ways to contribute, e.g. submitting bug reports, improving documentation, submitting feature requests, reviewing new submissions, or contributing code that can be incorporated into the project.

-> When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+> When contributing to this repository, please first discuss the changes you wish to make via issue, email, or any other method with the maintainers of this repository before making a change.

+.. all changes only via issue, no direct emails please

 Please note we have a code of conduct, please follow it in all your interactions with the project.